dotnet/vscode-csharp/CONTRIBUTING.md

 ### Configuring Local Language Servers

 This section provides instructions on how to debug locally built Roslyn and Razor language servers.
-You can do this by either directly editing the `settings.json` file or through the VSCode settings interface.
+You can do this by either directly editing the `settings.json` file of your workspace or through the VSCode settings interface.

+#### Finding the `settings.json` file for your workspace
+- Open the Command Palette with `Ctrl+Shift+P`
+- Type "Preferences: Open Workspace Settings"
+- Select the option that appears.
+- In the Workspace Settings tab, in the upper right corner, you'll see an icon that looks like a document with an arrow, which is the "Open Settings (JSON)" button.
+- Click on this button to open the `settings.json` file.

-#### Roslyn
+#### Configuring Roslyn Language Server

-1. Navigate to `C:\Users\YourUsername\AppData\Roaming\Code\User\settings.json` and add the following lines:
+In your workspace `settings.json` file, add the following lines:

 ```json
 "dotnet.server.waitForDebugger": true,
 "dotnet.server.path": "$roslynRepoRoot\\artifacts\\bin\\Microsoft.CodeAnalysis.LanguageServer\\Debug\\net7.0\\Microsoft.CodeAnalysis.LanguageServer.dll"
 ```

-Replace `$roslynRepoRoot` and `YourUsername` with your actual values.
+Replace `$roslynRepoRoot` with your actual values.

 Or, in VSCode settings (`Ctrl+,`):